glitchsniper715/IOT452U-Individual-Coursework/docs/README.md

 # IOT452U-Individual-Coursework

 ## Section 1: Project Overview
-2 paragraphs describing the system and scenario
+Describing the system and scenario

 ## Section 2: System Architecture
-copy your folder structure, briefly explain each package Layered architecture
+Layered architecture
 Each package has a single responsibility